-With labfolder you can filter your data by number of ways.
+With Labfolder you can filter your data by a number of ways.
 Use the filter bar on the top panel of the

 Notebook view.
-Filtering your data by the following options, will help to expedite your data retrieval.
+Filtering your data by the following options will help expedite your data retrieval.
 Spend less time searching and more time doing your experiments!

 Filter by Project: You can select from a list or start typing in the project names.

 Filter by Author: You can look for authors by selecting the person or people in the drop down list or again type them into the search bar.
 If you select a group, then all people involved in that group will be selected for author filtering.